How To Calculate Power Consumption On Set

 So which portable battery gives you the energy you need to power up your electrical equipment?

-The 2.1kWh Instagrid ONE max battery is a silent, small and portable battery that weighs only 20kg, it can be easily carried around, so is much more flexible than any 5kW generator.
+We have found this to be a favourite with our clients.
+The Instagrid ONE max 2.1kWh battery is a silent, small and portable battery that weighs only 20kg, it can be easily carried around, so is much more flexible than anything larger.

 It has a 2.1kWh capacity, with 3.6kW power output, takes 2.5 hours to charge from a normal wall socket (or even from another generator).
 It has both a 13-amp and 16-amp socket, with an output voltage of 230VAC / 50Hz, and a 3600W power rating.